 If you ever had low back pain, you are definitely not alone.
-An estimated 65 to 80 per cent of the population will experience back pain at some time in their lives.
-It is one of the most common reasons why people see their GP and is a huge cause of disability worldwide.
+With an estimated 65 to 80 per cent of the population suffering from this problem during their lifetime, it is one of the most common reasons why people see their GP and is a huge cause of disability worldwide.

-Not only that, but low back pain can also affect many aspects of a person’s day-to-day life, including their performance at work, their sleeping habits and their overall health and well-being.
+Not only that, low back pain can affect many aspects of a person’s day-to-day life, including their performance at work, their sleeping habits, and their overall health and well-being.

-Whilst a short rest period can help reduce the pain, staying in bed for a long period of time – more than a day or two – can actually make it worse.
-Your muscles and joints will stiffen, and your pain is likely to increase.
+Fact: Whilst a short rest period can help reduce the pain caused by a recent strain or injury, staying in bed for a long period – more than a day or two – can make it worse.
+Your joints will stiffen and your pain is likely to increase.

-It’s important to find a balance between letting your pain settle and keeping active.
+Fact: It’s important to find a balance between letting your pain to settle and keeping active.
 Try to keep moving as much as you can and moderate your activities by gradually increasing how much you are doing.
-As your pain settles and the more you move, the more your back will keep its natural range of movement.
+As your pain settles and the more you move, the more your back will keep it’s natural range of movement.

 Recovering from back pain comes with some good and bad days and healthcare professionals can help and guide you through your recovery time.
-Do contact your GP or physiotherapist if your:
+Do contact your GP/physiotherapist if your:

 After an assessment, if your GP or physiotherapist believes that you do need to have a referral to have further investigation, they will refer you to see a specialist consultant and/or will organise specialist tests for you such as an MRI scan.

-Only a very small amount of people who suffer from low back pain will require surgery.
-When it is possible to identify the triggers that cause the pain, and you can manage the pain by keeping active, non-surgical treatments will usually be recommended.
-By doing this, you should be able to continue with your day-to-day activities without problems.
+Fact: Only a very small amount of people who suffer from low back pain will require surgery.
+If it is possible to identify the triggers that cause it and they can manage their pain by keeping active, non-surgical treatments will usually be recommended.
+By doing this, they should be able to continue with their day-to-day activities without problems.

-Surgery will only usually be considered as an option if these conservative treatments, such as pain management, physiotherapy and physical activity, haven’t worked and the pain is persistent and debilitating, leaving the patient with limited ability to function in their day-to-day life.
+Surgery will only usually be considered as an option if these conservative treatments, such as pain management, physiotherapy and physical activity, haven’t worked and the pain is persistent and debilitating, leaving the patient with limited ability to function day to day.

 So how can I reduce the risk of suffering from low back pain?